-Options trading market hours run from 9:30 a.m. to 4:00 p.m. eastern standard time, though you have likely heard news reports about the results of after hours options trading.
-After hours options trading occurs during one of two sessions that occur outside of normal business hours.
-These periods are called after hours options trading, which occurs after the market has closed, or pre-market trading, which is a session before the open bell rings.
+O ptions trading market hours run from 9:30 a.m. to 4:00 p.m.
+Eastern Standard Time, though you have likely heard news reports about the results of after-hours options trading.
+After-hours options trading occurs during one of two sessions outside of normal market hours.
+These periods are called after-hours options trading, which occurs after the market has closed, or pre-market trading, which is a session before the opening bell rings.
 In general, both sessions may be referred to as extended-hours trading.
-After hours options trading can be beneficial for:
+After-hours options trading can be beneficial for:

 - Traders who cannot trade during regular session hours.

 - Traders who are looking to take advantage of recent news.